The Probationary Period

 - 913 hours paid at straight time, or

-The following do not count towards the completion of a probation period:
+The following don't count towards the completion of a probation period:

 - Time spent on Short Term Illness and Injury Plan (STIIP) or weekly indemnity